ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 A new Ember Styleguide release was cut today 🛳 and it represents a massive amount of work by a number of contributors over the last year.
 372 commits, 719 files and 13 contributors to be exact! 😱

-To see any of the individual changes please look at the pre-release versions in the changelog.
+To see any of the individual changes, please look at the pre-release versions in the [changelog](https://github.com/ember-learn/ember-styleguide/blob/master/CHANGELOG.md).
 The changes are too many to capture here, but here are a few of the high level overviews:

 - remove ember-cli-addon docs in favour of field-guide for better SEO
 - remove components that are not actively being used in any project